-- 5.1 Except where the investment policy of the Company is inconsistent with this, up to 100% in value of the Scheme Property may be invested in units or shares in other collective investment schemes (hereafter a second scheme) although not more than 20% in value of the Scheme Property is to consist of the units or shares of any one second scheme. - 5.2 No more than 30% of the Scheme Property may be invested in second schemes under 5.3.2 to 5.3.5.
-Investment may only be made in second schemes whose maximum annual management charge does not exceed 5%. - 5.3 Any second scheme must either: - 5.3.1 be a UK UCITS scheme or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - be a recognised scheme under the provisions of Section 272 of the Act that is authorised by the supervisory authorities of Guernsey, Jersey or the Isle of Man (provided certain requirements are met); or - 5.3.3 be authorised as a non-UCITS retail scheme (provided certain requirements are met); or - 5.3.4 the scheme is authorised in an EEA state (provided certain requirements are met); or - 5.3.5 the scheme is authorised by the competent authority of an OECD member country (other than an EEA state) which has: - (a) signed the IOSCO Multilateral Memorandum of Understanding; and provided certain requirements are met;
+- 5.1 Except where the investment policy of the Company is inconsistent with this, up to 100% in value of the property of the Company may be invested in units in other collective investment schemes (hereafter a second scheme) although not more than 20% in value of the Scheme Property is to consist of the units of any one second scheme.
+However, no more than 30% of the Scheme Property may be invested in second schemes under 5.2 (b) to (e).
+Investment may only be made in second schemes whose maximum annual management charge does not exceed 5%. - 5.2 The second scheme must fall within one of the following categories: - (a) be a UK UCITS scheme or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - (b) be a recognised scheme under the provisions of Section 272 of the Act that is authorised by the supervisory authorities of Guernsey, Jersey or the Isle of Man (provided certain requirements are met); or - (c) be authorised as a non-UCITS retail scheme provided certain requirements are met); or provided certain requirements are met;

-(b) approved the scheme's management company, rules and depositary/custody arrangements, and the second scheme must satisfy all of the following conditions:
+- (d) the scheme is authorised in an EEA state (provided certain requirements are met); or - (e) the scheme is authorised by the competent authority of an OECD member country (other than an EEA state) which has: - (ii) signed the IOSCO Multilateral Memorandum of Understanding; and - (iii) approved the scheme's management company, rules and depositary/custody arrangements, and the second scheme satisfies the requirements in (f) and (g) below:

-- 5.3.6 it complies with certain restrictions set out in the FCA Regulations including restrictions designated to avoid double charging as set out at COLL 5.2.15R and 5.2.16R; and - 5.3.7 it is a scheme which has terms which prohibit more than 10% in value of the scheme property consisting of units or shares in collective investment schemes; and - 5.3.8 where the second scheme is an umbrella the provisions 5.3.6, 5.3.7 and 3 apply to each sub fund as if it were a separate scheme. - 5.4 Subject to the limits specified in 5.1, investment may be made in a second scheme managed by the ACD or an associate of the ACD. - 5.5 The Company may invest in units of other collective investment schemes and pay any related charges or expenses for investing in such units where the schemes are managed, operated or administered by the ACD (or one of its associates) in which case the rules on double charging contained in the FCA Regulations (in particular those set out at COLL 5.2.16R) will be complied with.
+- (f) it complies with certain restrictions set out in the FCA Regulations including restrictions designated to avoid double charging as set out at COLL 5.2.15R and 5.2.16R; and - (g) it is a scheme which has terms which prohibit more than 10% in value of the scheme property consisting of units in collective investment schemes, - 5.3 Where the second scheme is an umbrella these provisions apply to each sub fund as if it were a separate scheme. - 5.4 Subject to the limits specified in 5.1, investment may be made in a second scheme managed by the ACD or an associate of the ACD. - 5.5 The Company may invest in units of other collective investment schemes and pay any related charges or expenses for investing in such units where the schemes are managed, operated or administered by the ACD (or one of its associates) in which case the rules on double charging contained in the FCA Regulations (in particular those set out at COLL 5.2.16R) will be complied with.